Fusion Embedding for Pose-Guided Person Image Synthesis with Diffusion Model: Experiments

 \subsection{Metrics}

-We evaluated the performance of our proposed FPDM model using several metrics.
-For the DeepFashion dataset, we used image pixel-level Structural Similarity Index Measure (SSIM) (Zhou et al., 2004), Peak Signal-to-Noise Ratio (PSNR), Deep Feature-based Learned Perceptual Image Patch Similarity (LPIPS) (Zhang et al., 2018), and Fréchet Inception Distance (FID) (Heusel et al., 2017) as evaluation metrics.
-In addition to SSIM and FID, the Phoenix hand language dataset was evaluated using Hand SSIM (Saunders et al., 2022) and Hand PE (Saunders et al., 2022), which are important for assessing the quality of hand generation.
-These two metrics compare the generated image to the correct image in a cropped hand region (i.e., a 60x60 patch centered around the ground truth middle knuckle).
-Hand SSIM is the SSIM score of the cropped hand image.
-Hand PE is the L1 distance between 2D hand key points.
-We used the HRNetv2 (Wang et al., 2020) model to extract hand key points.
+We evaluate FPDM using a set of widely adopted quantitative metrics.
+For the DeepFashion dataset, we adopt the Structural Similarity Index Measure (SSIM) \cite{RN59}, Peak Signal-to-Noise Ratio (PSNR), Learned Perceptual Image Patch Similarity (LPIPS) \cite{RN60}, and Fréchet Inception Distance (FID) \cite{RN61}.
+For the Phoenix dataset, we additionally report Hand SSIM and Hand Pose Error (Hand PE) \cite{RN64}, which are crucial for assessing the quality of hand generation in sign language synthesis.
+These metrics compare the generated images with the ground truth within cropped hand regions, defined as 60×60 patches centered at the ground-truth middle knuckle.
+Hand SSIM measures local structural similarity, while Hand PE computes the L1 distance between predicted and ground-truth 2D hand keypoints.
+The hand keypoints are extracted using HRNetv2 \cite{RN58}.
+We additionally report the Fréchet Video Distance (FVD) using the evaluation code released by the authors of SignViP \cite{RN214}.
+For FVD computation, we use a clip length of 30 frames, with clips sampled from random temporal positions within each video.
+Together, these metrics comprehensively evaluate overall image quality, perceptual fidelity, and fine-grained hand synthesis quality, which are particularly important for sign language generation.